Scoring Nim: Changes in the optimal strategy depending on the bonus value

-Next, when $N=\pm(2l+1)$ and $0\leq l<m-1$, we analyze the possible moves available to the first player at the position $(2m+1,2m,1)$ and explicitly describe the opponent's responses.
-Through this analysis, we show that $f_{\pm(2l+1)}(2m+1,2m,1)$ does not exceed 1. \begin{itemize} \item If the first player moves to $(2m+1,2m,0)$, the second player will respond with a move to $(2m,2m,0)$.
-Then, by (3), it follows that
+Case 2: $N=\pm(2l+1)$ with $0\leq l<m-1$.
+We analyze the possible moves available to the first player at the position $(2m+1,2m,1)$ and explicitly describe the opponent's responses.
+Through this analysis, we show that $f_{\pm(2l+1)}(2m+1,2m,1)$ does not exceed 1. \begin{itemize} \item If the first player moves to $(2m+1,2m,0)$, then by (\ref{eq4})---with the second player responding by moving to $(2m,2m,0)$---we obtain

-Similarly, if the first player moves to $(2m,2m,1)$, the second player will again move to $(2m,2m,0)$. \item If the first player moves to $(0,2m,1)$, the second player will respond with a move to $(0,1,1)$ if $N=2l+1$, leading to
+Similarly, if the first player moves to $(2m,2m,1)$, the second player responds by moving to $(2m,2m,0)$. \item If the first player moves to $(0,2m,1)$, the second player responds by moving to $(0,1,1)$, which is optimal, when $N=2l+1$.
+Then